 "It's about fucking time," she mumbles into dark hair, and she feels Rachel's laughter tremble through her.

 "Language," Rachel chastises mildly.

 "Screw that," Santana huffs, pulling back.
 "You're kind of an idiot, you know that, Berry?"

-"Santana," Quinn hisses, instantly going into protective mode and moving closer to Rachel, wrapping an arm around her waist.
+"Santana," Quinn hisses, instantly going into protective mode and moving closer to Rachel before wrapping an arm around her waist.

 "It's okay, Quinn," Rachel promises her with a smile, placing her own hand over Quinn's where it rests on her hip so naturally that anyone would think they've been a couple for years.
-"I have been an idiot," she agrees, addressing Santana with a serious expression, "but I assure you that I've come to my senses, and I intend to devote myself wholly to Quinn—well, still partially to my career, of course, but every moment I'm not otherwise obligated to be on stage will belong entirely to Quinn."
+"I have been an idiot," she agrees, addressing Santana with a serious expression.
+"But I can assure you that I've come to my senses, and I intend to devote myself wholly to Quinn.
+Well, still partially to my career, of course, but every moment that I'm not otherwise obligated to be on stage will belong entirely to Quinn."

 "Oh, gag me," Santana mutters, but she can't help grinning at how perfect they look together.
 "I'm gonna step on outta here before my teeth rot from all the sickly sweetness."

 "Whatever," she grumbles, inching out the door before she makes a fool of herself by turning into a weeping mess and hugging them both again.
 She really needs a distraction from her (ugh!) sentimental feelings, so she smirks and tells them, "Feel free to have hot and dirty dressing room sex after I'm gone.
 You're already half-undressed for it, Rachel."

 Rachel gasps and tugs the edges of her robe together, blushing furiously while Quinn scowls at her.
 "Go home, Santana," she demands heatedly.